kate2724/Meteor-Survivor/README.md

 # Meteor Survivor
-Shoot the aliens before they take over the world!
+Shoot the meteors before they destroy the world!